 We take a different approach: it's a family occasion.
-Sure, we invite the men of our family and church to bring a message and welcome to the young man at the center, but we invite all ages and generations to come to the event.
-It's important to us to make a public statement of the new expectations being assumed by this young man, and make a public announcement of the change in status we are now conferring.
-Though he'll always be one of our "boys," we won't be counting him among the "little ones" and "kids."
-We want others to hold him (and us) to account, and encourage him to embrace his new role.
+Sure, we invite the men or women of our family and church to bring a message and welcome to the young person at the center, but we invite all ages and generations to come to the event.

+It's important to us to make a public statement of the new expectations being assumed by this young adult and make a public announcement of the change in status we are now conferring.
+Though they'll always be one of our "children," we won't be counting them among the "little ones" and "kids."
+We want others to hold the young adult (and us) to account and encourage him or her to embrace that new role.
 We want everyone to recognize the change in status.

-What Advice Would You Give A Young Man?
+What Advice Would You Give A Young Adult?

-One of the things we want our young men to take away from the ceremony is that higher expectations aren't just their parents' notion - it's common to growing into maturity.
+One of the things we want our young people to take away from the ceremony is that higher expectations aren't just their parents' notion - it's common to growing into maturity.
 It's powerful for them to hear wisdom from many people, not just Mom and Dad, and especially when you hear the same truths your parents have taught, echoed in the words of people across the community.